MadhavKrishna110/url-shortner/README.md

 # Node.js URL Shortener

 # Overview
 This is a lightweight URL shortening service implemented in Node.js.

 The project provides functionality to:

-Generate short URLs
+1. Generate short URLs
-Redirect to original long URLs
+2. Redirect to original long URLs
-Track URL analytics
+3. Track URL analytics
-Automatically expire short URLs after a specified duration
+4. Automatically expire short URLs after a specified duration

 # Features

+1. URL Shortening: Convert long URLs into compact, easy-to-share short URLs
+2. Redirection: The shortened URL redirect the user to the original URL when accessed
+3. Unique URLs: Ensures that each long URL generates a unique short URL.
+If the same URL is submitted again, the same short URL can be reused
+4. Validation: The service should validate input to ensure the URL is valid
-URL Shortening: Convert long URLs into compact, easy-to-share short URLs Time-Based Expiry: Set custom expiration times for shortened URLs Analytics Tracking: Monitor the number of times a short URL has been accessed Automatic Cleanup: Periodic removal of expired URL mappings
+5. Time-Based Expiry: Set custom expiration times for shortened URLs
+6. Analytics Tracking: Monitor the number of times a short URL has been accessed
+7. Automatic Cleanup: Periodic removal of expired URL mappings

 # Installation
 Prerequisites